gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 toc: true
 ---

-We will look at some of the best practices to be used during development of distributed systems.
+We will look at some of the best practices to be used during development of a distributed system.

-A distributed system should always assume that things will fail and design accordingly, we will look at the various points of failure and how to address it.
+A distributed system should always assume that things will fail and should be designed with **fault tolerance** (ability to deal with faults) & **resiliency** (ability to recover) in mind.

-We will deliberately fail the application at these points to determine what the error looks like and how to handle it.

 Github: [https://github.com/gitorko/project57](https://github.com/gitorko/project57)